zakmoCA/Book-Exchange-API/README.md

 Doing the above things allows me to complete the core functionality of my application while meeting the minimum requirements for the product.
 I generally complete all projects with the same workflow, in the order of tasks of greatest complexity to least complexity.
 Tasks are therefore 'prioritised' by my perceived complexity of delivering, which involves both development time and the number of components which rely on said task.

-Tasks which were of greatest priority were performed first, with orange tags being added to those tags in Trello to denote urgency.
+Tasks which were of greatest priority were performed first.
 As usual deadlines for the most important tasks were first to ensure as much time as possible could be allocated to them should difficulties arise.

 ![Deliverables Deadlines](/docs/first-deliverables.png)